-Checklist roadmap (offer → resignation → touchdown)
+Checklist roadmap (offer → resignation → arrival)

 1) Verify entity + recruiter identity.
 2) Lock immigration route nomenclature and who pays each fee.
 3) Model relocation cash flow with employer caps.
 4) Validate dependant sequencing.
 5) Only resign once written contingencies satisfy you.

-Corridor hubs (context for red flags later): Canada · Australia · United States · Germany · United Arab Emirates · Ireland · Singapore · New Zealand · Netherlands · Switzerland.
+Country hubs (extra context): Canada · Australia · United States · Germany · United Arab Emirates · Ireland · Singapore · New Zealand · Netherlands · Switzerland.

 Each hub surfaces typical vocabulary so you recognise when an employer’s wording matches—or contradicts—that corridor.